teraspora/ts-website/README.md

 ## Testing

-It was tested continually as I developed it, in Firefox Developer Edition v.63.0 (64-bit) and Chromium v.69.0, using both Firefox and Chromium developer tools, and nearing the conclusion of the project also on other physical devices.
+It was tested continually as I developed it, in Firefox Developer Edition v.6?
+(64-bit) and Chromium vv.69 & 70, using both Firefox and Chromium developer tools, and nearing the conclusion of the project also on other physical devices.

 I used responsive mode in the dev tools and resizing the viewport to find unwanted behaviour so as to correct it.
-I also checked the appearance on both my phone and tablet (both Android) in Chrome and Dolphin browsers.
+I also periodically checked the appearance on both my phone and tablet (both Android) in Chrome and Dolphin browsers.

 ### To do
 - I have not yet tested it in Opera, Safari, any text-based browser, or any Apple device.
 - My weakest area in web design in positioning elements correctly.
 At present the Shadertoy icon does not adjust its size when the viewport is scaled down.
+- I will probably change the navbar to be a subgrid instead of floating elements.

 ## Deployment

 I pushed my local git repo of code, images and media to a Github repository, and enabled Github Pages for it.
 There is only one branch, master.
-I have also deployed it to my own domain, at <a target="_blank" href="https://www.teraspora.net">teraspora.net</a>
+URL of Home Page is <a href="https://teraspora.github.io/ts-website/index.html">here</a>.

 ## Acknowledgements